Accounts Officer

 • Cash book is used to reconcile cash balance while bank book is used to...read more

-Q7.
-What is the accounting?
+Q. What is accounting?

 Ans.